OSJohnYu/Project_2/README.md

+#Project_2
 Project By: John Yu

 Simple Project 2

-Purpose: Given a number less than 15.
+#Purpose: Given a number less than 15.
 Output PI to that decimal Place.

 Date: 2017 - x